sumnerevans/sumnerevans.com/content/new-england-trip/sydney-nova-scotia-canada.md

 On our way to the Alexander Graham Bell Museum, our guide talked about a few interesting things about Sydney, Nova Scotia, and Canada in general.
-(He also said some of this on the ride back, but I’ll just summarise it all here.)
+(He also said some of this on the ride back, but I'll just summarise it all here.)

-By the way, if you want a solid source of information about any of the topics I’ve written about, I am not that solid source so don’t cite me on any of this.
-The reason I do this is a) to let people back home know that I’m alive and b) to sort all of the information I’ve learned and things I’ve seen in my own mind.
+By the way, if you want a solid source of information about any of the topics I've written about, I am not that solid source so don't cite me on any of this.
+The reason I do this is a) to let people back home know that I'm alive and b) to sort all of the information I've learned and things I've seen in my own mind.

 -   The Town of Sydney is located on the island of Cape Breton, the northern island of Nova Scotia.